[3.9] Omni-golem Primordial Chain Elementalist

 FYI, to those of you who read the first version of this guide, I did not fully understand the theory behind what I mentioned above, as I was using Victario's Charity.
 I would like to thank Tomatopotato's comments and data for correcting me.
 I will link the document here. https://docs.google.com/spreadsheets/d/1lA7tpZ-7ZOSS2yWK3bWV9IBbYta7qMbAjvO1G96wVdM/edit#gid=1968740767

-Currently, I am using a blind on hit CWDT setup.
-An added layer of survivability can come from your minions if you use a stygian vise with a "minions taunt on attacks" and "minions blind on attacks" abyss jewel.
-This works well with phase run and a stibnite flask.
+For survivability, We have Fortify on our Leap Slam.
+We get a ridiculous amount of physical mitigation and life/es regen from our golem steroids.
+An added layer can come from your minions if you use a stygian vise with a "minions taunt on attacks" and "minions blind on attacks" abyss jewel.
 I run a double curse on hit with Elemental Weakness and Vulnerability on my gloves for DPS but can be changed to Temporal Chains and Enfeeble for survivability.
 This allows you to get the shaper affix of "socketed gems are affected by #level Blind" on your gloves if you choose.
 Also, a lot of our defense will come from flasks (jade, rumi's, stibnite, basalt).

-So, I prefer to run Chaos Inoculation with pure energy shield gear to save on life flasks and to keep from having to try to build up chaos resist.
-Don't forget the the elementalist passive, Liege of the Primordial, gives you 500% increased golem buff effectiveness with 10 golems out (plus 80% from tree).
+The elementalist passive, Liege of the Primordial, gives you 550% increased golem buff effectiveness with 11 golems out (plus 80% from tree).
 This gives you massive defensiveness and offensiveness.
 You get tons of physical damage reduction, life regen, attack/cast speed, crit rate, and pure damage modifier.

 You can use Grace instead of Hatred for base evasion which scales with flasks and offers improved survivability.
 I use Vaal Discipline for ES and an "oh crap!" button.

-So in total: you have immunity to chaos damage, immortal call, 50% decreased visibility from phase run, constant taunting and blind from all your golems, as well as blind from your stibnite flask and your CWDT setup if you choose.
-Close to 50% chance to evade and over 80% physical mitigation as well as 35% block and 10% spell block when your flasks are up.
+So in total: you have immunity to chaos damage,constant taunting and blind from all your golems, as well as blind from your stibnite flask.
+You get tons of physical resist and evasion from golems and flasks.
 This is even without any armor or evasion on your gear.
 Also, you have immunity to chill/freeze, ignite, and shock due to elementalist ascendanceies when your golems are out.
 This eliminates the need for most flask suffixes except bleed.
-Spirit Offering also drastically improves the survivability of your golems.

 Gear Stat Priority

 *ATTENTION: These stats are for a CI build.
-If you are using Life, pioritize that instead of ES*
+If you are using Life, prioritize that and armor/evasion instead of ES*

 $$$ This is where it gets expensive. $$$

-Amulet - Primordial chain (required) - lowest minion damage and life reductions possible.
+Amulet - Primordial chain (required and recently became very expensive!*) - lowest minion damage and life reductions possible.
 Minion movement speed is actually very important for melee golems (ice, stone, carrion, and chaos) dps uptime.
 Get the best one you can.
 If you can, try to get a corrupted version with either increased discipline or hatred aura effect, or the best possible corruption, "you can apply an additional curse to enemies".
 This will save you 3-4 skill tree points that you can spend either in ES, ES recharge, or more minion damage, but this corruption is usually very expensive.

 Body Armor - 6 link rare int based chest, such as Vaal Regalia.
 Your goal here is for the highest ES rating possible.
 We do not need Shavronne's Wrappings because we use Chaos Inoculation, but this is a good alternative if you want to do a life/ES hybrid build.
+If you go for a life-based chest, ideally, you want to get a version with with Socketed Gems are supported by Level 1 Maim.
+This will give your melee golems in your chest armour a 7 link.
 You can get a good rare body armour more cheaply than you think.
 There is a Divination card (The Ethereal) That gives you a 6 link white Vaal Regalia of your level (up to ilvl 80).
 Now, granted, you cannot roll the highest ES affixes without an ilvl 86 item, but with fossil crafting I was able to make a 700 ES 6 link chest for less than a total of 60 chaos which is about 10 times cheaper than buying one off of POE.trade currently.

 *Vis Mortis was recently buffed drastically for melee-based minion builds* It is now the highest damage chest option, but you will lose a lot of ES/Life to get it.
 Keep that in mind.